-- Taxes for which the credit was denied because of the boycott provisions of section 908. - Certain taxes on foreign oil related income under section 907(b). - Certain taxes on the purchase or sale of oil or gas (section 901(f)). - Certain taxes used to provide subsidies (section 901(i)). - Taxes paid to certain foreign countries for which a credit was denied under section 901(i). - Taxes paid on dividends if the minimum holding period is not met with respect to the underlying stock, or if the corporation is obligated to make related payments with respect to positions in similar or related property (section 901(k)).
+- Taxes for which the credit was denied because of the boycott provisions of section 908. - Certain taxes on foreign oil related income under section 907(b). - Certain taxes on the purchase or sale of oil or gas (section 901(f)). - Certain taxes used to provide subsidies (section 901(i)). - Taxes paid to certain foreign countries for which a credit was denied under section 901(j). - Certain taxes paid on dividends if the minimum holding period is not met with respect to the underlying stock, or if the corporation is obligated to make related payments with respect to positions in similar or related property (section 901(k)). - Certain taxes paid on gain and income other than dividends if the minimum holding period is not met with respect to the underlying property, or if the corporation is obligated to make related payments with respect to positions in similar or related property (see section 901(I)).